 LAGAN MUSIC SERVICES

 At Lagan Music we are always ready to work with the customer.
-We won’t try to oversell anyone and we will always be honest.
-While it would be fun to overhaul every single saxophone that walks through the door, that’s not realistic.
 Whether the horn is new or old, clean or dirty, we’ll work with you to fix it.
 We will always discuss repairs needed and figure out the best way possible to meet your needs and expectations, while always doing our best to cater to the busy lives of musicians—students and professionals alike.

 The professional overhaul includes everything needed to make the instrument play and feel like